astronomer/docs/astro/install-aws.md

     - `https://updates.astronomer.io/`
     - `https://install.astronomer.io/`

-Astro requires a clean AWS account with the minimum EC2 service quotas.
-For security reasons, the install process is not currently supported on an AWS account that has other tooling running in it.
+Astro requires a dedicated AWS account with the minimum EC2 service quotas.
+For security reasons, the install process is not currently supported on an AWS account that has other resources running in it.
 For instructions on creating a new AWS account, see [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 The following table lists the required [EC2 service quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).